avipars/CS-Resources/data_struct2/README.md

 - With chaining specifically (part of open addressing):
   - each spot has a linked list (empty by default), upon insertion, element becomes the new head of the list
-  - upon collision, the newer item gets put at the head of the list for the respestive spot and the previous item in the list becomes the node after the head.
+  - upon collision, the newer item gets put at the head of the list for the respective spot and the previous item in the list becomes the node after the head.
 - Open addressing allows your key to go to almost (if not all) of the slots by using a probe/step function
   - i.e. for linear/quadratic probing we have a step function in addition to the original hash function, with a coefficient i/i^2 respective to the type of probe.
 Initially it will be 0, but after every collision we will increment by 1